JetBrains/Qodana/topics/qodana-yaml.md

 The JSON schema for `qodana.yaml` is published in the [SchemaStore](https://www.schemastore.org/json/) project, which allows for completion and basic validation in IDEs.

-To run subsequent checks with this customized configuration, save the file to the project's root directory.
+To run subsequent checks with this customized configuration, save the file in the root directory of your project.
 Alternatively, you can edit the `qodana.yaml` configuration file manually.
 This section will guide you through the necessary settings.